nginx/unit-docs/source/configuration.rst

 Certificate Management
 **********************

+The :samp:`/certificates` section of the :ref:`control API <configuration-api>` handles TLS certificates that are used with Unit's :ref:`listeners
+<configuration-listeners>`.

-To set up SSL/TLS access for your application, upload a :file:`.pem` file containing your certificate chain and private key to Unit.
-Next, reference the uploaded bundle in the listener's configuration.
-After that, the listener's application becomes accessible via SSL/TLS.
+To set up SSL/TLS for a listener, upload a :file:`.pem` file with your certificate chain and private key to Unit and name the uploaded bundle in the listener's configuration; next, the listener can be accessed via SSL/TLS.

 .. note::